-The additional \$31 million for the project was requested as a general fund transfer in the FY 2025 budget request, which is currently pending congressional approval.
-AFRH and GSA approved the project budget, executed a memorandum of agreement for GSA to manage the project, and completed a project management contract award.
-The \$77 million already appropriated will allow construction solicitation and the first phase of the project to proceed.
-We expect to issue the construction notice to proceed in March 2025, the second phase construction notice to proceed estimated September 2026, and to reach project completion in the summer of 2027.
+AFRH and GSA have approved the project budget and will soon execute the memorandum of agreement for GSA to manage the project.
+The \$77 million already appropriated will allow solicitation and the first phase of the project to proceed.
+We continue to plan to issue the construction notice to proceed in April 2024, the second phase construction notice to proceed estimated September 2025, and to reach project completion in the summer of 2027.

-The project will result in fully renovated interiors, modern energy efficient systems to improve appearance and energy use, and extend the life of the Sheridan Building for decades.
-AFRH considered alternatives including an economical option that would have been only a facelift of resident rooms rather than a full renovation and found the savings to be modest, and a replacement option since the Washington campus master plan permits construction of up three new buildings adjacent to North Capitol Street.
+The building-wide cost estimate of \$107.6 million would result in fully renovated interiors, modern energy efficient systems to improve appearance and energy use, and extend the life of the Sheridan Building for decades.
+AFRH considered alternatives including an economical option that would have been only a "facelift" of resident rooms rather than a full renovation and found the savings to be modest, and a replacement option since the Washington campus master plan permits construction of up three new buildings adjacent to North Capitol Street.
 AFRH commissioned a feasibility study for these new buildings as well as renovation of the historic Grant and Security buildings which have each been closed for over 20 years.
 The study estimated that the three new buildings, which would modernize the Home's residences and address aging infrastructure issues, would cost approximately \$505 million and yield 479 units (similar to the Sheridan Building's current 469 units), with additional costs for equipment and furnishings and demolition of the Sheridan Building.